Running Docker Builds#

 Development#

-The docker-compose configuration is tuned towards reusable development containers using hierarchical images.
+The Docker Compose configuration is tuned towards reusable development containers using hierarchical images.
 For example multiple language bindings are dependent on the C++ implementation, so instead of redefining the C++ environment multiple Dockerfiles, we can reuse the exact same base C++ image when building Glib, Ruby, R and Python bindings.
-This reduces duplication and streamlines maintenance, but makes the docker-compose configuration more complicated.
+This reduces duplication and streamlines maintenance, but makes the Docker Compose configuration more complicated.

 Docker Build Parameters#